asher-xxix/Rokka/README.md

-# Rokka
+# Rokka     雪

 ### Rokka is a hobby project to create a 3d game engine.

 If anyone wants to work on this with me, please make a pull request.

-If you're on Linux like me, to install glfw, do this
+If you're on Linux, to install glfw, do this
 ```
 cd dir/to/glfw-3.X.X
 cmake -G "Unix Makefiles"